 3- Training On The Job

 In addition to personalized training sessions, it is highly recommended that business owners create on-the-job training sessions for their employees.
 The benefits here are two-fold.
-Firstly, such a strategy enables an employee to put their learned skills to test in a ‘training’ environment.
+Firstly, such a strategy enables an employee to put their learned skills to the test in a ‘training’ environment.
 The ROI from such a strategy can be immensely high.
 More importantly, small businesses that do not enjoy a lot of resource bandwidth may find protracted theoretical training programs costly for business.
-On the job training helps such businesses improve employee skills without compromising on their productive hours.
+On-the-job training helps such businesses improve employee skills without compromising their productive hours.

 The success of such a strategy depends on execution.
 Ideally, your employee must be allowed to ‘shadow’ one of their senior resources during the training period.
 This allows them to observe and absorb the skills before they can put them to use.
-This way, your business can avoid costly mistakes committed by employees in their training period and can still ensure high quality training.
+This way, your business can avoid costly mistakes employees commit in their training period and still ensure high-quality training.

 These are just a handful of tips as far as employee training is concerned.
-However, it is important to remember that the ultimate validation of your training methods lies in how it improves employee productivity and loyalty over the long term.
-It is thus critical to monitor employee satisfaction and retention on a continuous basis to see what training methods work and tweak them in order to achieve the desired objectives.
+However, it is important to remember that the ultimate validation of your training methods lies in how they improve employee productivity and loyalty over the long term.
+It is thus critical to monitor employee satisfaction and retention continuously to see what training methods work and tweak them to achieve the desired objectives.